|Nutritional Guidelines (per serving)|

 After 5 minutes, stir the chocolate-coconut milk mixture until glossy and smooth (this will take about 2 minutes of gentle stirring).

 Add the vanilla extract and stir until incorporated.
 Use warm or slightly cooled.

 - Ganache is a flexible vegan chocolate sauce that can be used to make a variety of desserts with a few extra ingredients or to top an already amazing vegan dessert.
-In addition to being used to as a topping for cakes, donuts, and pies, here are two more simple ways to serve your vegan ganache:

 - To make your own vegan chocolate truffles, double the chocolate in this recipe.
 After preparing as directed above, let the ganache cool in the refrigerator until it's slightly soft but firm enough to roll into balls.
 After you've formed your truffles, roll them on wax paper with coconut flakes, chopped nuts or sprinkle with cocoa powder.